Nicole1701/group_project1/README.md

-# Group Project 1
+# Data Visualisation - Group Project

-To be updated later.
+We have an awsome group